 Don’t get me wrong, I like my lawn mower.
 It has some great features.
 I love that it takes a 60″ cut and I love the zero turn capabilities.
 But it needs to see the walls of a repair shop.
-The fuel and water temperature gauge do not work.
-After 4 hours of lawn mowing, I wonder how low my gas level is and when will I be sitting motionless?
-Yes, I could stop at that point and refill, but I usually am on a roll and I don’t want to stop until I am done.
-More than likely, Murphy’s law will rear it’s head and I will probably be the furthest point from the gas barrel if I do run out of gas.
-It’s just the way it works on the farm.
+The fuel and water temperature gauge does not work.
+After five hours of lawn mowing, I wonder when I will be sitting out in the middle of the tree orchard because I ran out of gas.

 Yes, I hate snakes but I also have other “wildlife” that tries to take up residency in my lawn.
 We have animals that dig holes in the ground and then leave a pile of dirt from the dug up hole.
 Just last week I had a family of baby rabbits in a nest that was residing in my lawn.
-Also, I have a killdeer that completely freaks out at me as I mow by the gravel where she has laid eggs.
+Also, I have a mother killdeer that completely freaks out as I mow by the gravel where she has laid eggs.
 I wish they would just find another place to set up home because I don’t like seeing tiny baby rabbits scurrying everywhere (because I really don’t want to run them over) and a hyperactive killdeer freaking out and acting like she has a broken wing!

 Lawn mowing is a really, really dirty job.
 No getting around it.
 No matter how careful I am I look like I just crawled out of a hole in the ground.
 Dirt is EVERYWHERE.
 Dirt in my nose, eyes and ears.
 When I finish my job, I strip my clothes and head for the shower.
 Immediately.
 And, yes, sometimes clothes stripping is done before entering the house.
 Thank goodness for remote living in the country.

-But when the job done, I really do like the look and smell of a freshly mowed lawn.
-And I do it all over the following week . . .
+But when the job done, I really do like the look and the smell of a freshly mowed lawn.